 The Company emphasises communication with institutional investors so as to enhance the transparency of the Company, and stresses the importance of channels to collect and respond to the opinions of institutional investors.
-During the year ended 31 December 2021, the Directors and senior management of the Company participated in several roadshows and investment meetings.
+During the Year, the Directors and senior management of the Company participated in several roadshows and investment meetings.
 Additionally, the Company released information and responded to questions from the media through press conferences and the Company's website, and communicated with the media on a regular basis.